Azure/RGCOPY/rgcopy-docu.md

 \* Normally, a full snapshot is used.
 For `UltraSSD_LRS` and `PremiumV2_LRS` an incremental snapshot is used instead.

+> :warning: **Warning:** RGCOPY uses the same name for incremental and full snapshots.
+When copying to a different region, an existing full snapshot cannot be used.
+Creating new snapshots can break parallel running RGCOPY runs that use the same source RG.

 You can further change the behavior by setting the following parameters:

  parameter|[DataType]: usage